MeganMarziali/p8105_hw3_mem2371/hw3.md

 data("instacart")
 ```

 This dataset contains 1384617 rows and 15 columns.
-Obervations are the
+Observations are the
-level of items in orders by users.
-There are user / order variables –
+level of items in orders by users of instacart.
+There are user and order
-user\_id, order id, order day, and order hour.
-There are also item
+variables – user\_id, order id, order day, and order hour.
+There are
-variables – name, aisle, department and some numeric codes.
+also item variables – name, aisle, department and some numeric codes.

 #### Answering specific questions

-The following code is to check how many aisles.
+The following code is to check how many aisles there are which are
+ordered from.

 ``` r
 instacart %>%